Advised workshop length: 1.5 hrs

 Painting the Sea

 Learn the skills of colour mixing, mark making and expression.
-Inspired by our art collection, the view from the gallery and our imagination.
-Let’s paint our own sea painting
+Inspired by our art collection, the view from the Gallery and our imagination.
+Let’s paint our own sea painting.

 Cookie Settings